 One of the most distinctive features of black cicadas is their emergence pattern.
 Different broods of periodical cicadas emerge en masse after either 13 or 17 years spent underground as nymphs.
 During these emergences, millions of cicadas can appear simultaneously in specific geographic areas, creating a phenomenon known as a "cicada emergence" or "cicada invasion."
 This event is accompanied by the loud and unmistakable buzzing calls of male cicadas attempting to attract females for mating.

 Black cicadas, while short-lived as adults, play a vital ecological role by providing a substantial food source for various predators and by aerating the soil during their nymph stage.
-Their periodic emergences are a natural spectacle that has fascinated and intrigued scientists and the general public alike.
+Their periodic emergencies are a natural spectacle that has fascinated and intrigued scientists and the general public alike.